LuningGuo/LinguisticFeatures/README.md

 # LinguisticFeatures

 This is a python package for calculation of various linguistic features for quantitative/corpus linguistics study.
-It includes three modules:
+It includes two modules:

 * `quita.py`: Linguistic features listed by software *Quantitative Index Text Analyzer (QUITA)*
 * `biber.py`: Linguistic features listed by Douglas Biber in *Variation across Speech and Writing (1995)*
-* `MD.py`: Algorithm to extract dimensions in MD study

 ## QUITA Features